Thousands of creative leaders manage their agencies with Workamajig.

 This is why I say that focusing on micro trends is futile.

 Instead, to be future-ready, you have to focus on macro trend movements.

-Think of macro trends as large scale changes with lasting impact on the way we live, consume, and create.
+Think of macro trends as large-scale changes with a lasting impact on the way we live, consume, and create.
 Macro trends usually cover entire groups of technologies and last for 10+ years.